tgalal/dissononce/README.md

 # Dissononce

 Dissononce is a python implementation for Noise Protocol Framework.
+A main goal of this project is to provide a simple, easy to read and understand practical reference for Noise enthusiasts, implementors and users.
+Therefore this project attempts to stick to the following guidelines:

+- Syntax is formatted to resemble as closely as possible definitions and pseudo code mentioned in Noise Specs.
+- Implementation should have as minimal python "magic" as possible (explicit is better than implicit).
-It's intended that the implementation is to resemble definitions and Pseudo code mentioned in the original spec as close as possible.
-Code should be simple, easy to read and understand, but hopefully also flexible enough to easily adopt future changes to Noise specifications.
+- Code should be simple, easy to read, follow and understand.
+- Flexibility to easily adopt future changes to Noise specifications.

 ## Contents